 GET READY FOR THE SEASON!

-1) WILDLIFE MANAGEMENT - They might be “cute as a button” or beautiful and fun to watch but wildlife, specifically deer, birds and rodents can do significant harm to small fruit crops.
+They might be “cute as a button” or beautiful and fun to watch but wildlife, specifically deer, birds, and rodents can do significant harm to small fruit crops.

-WHITE TAILED DEER - Deer cause damage throughout the year but the most severe damage occurs on strawberry plants in the fall before mulch is applied and on any small fruit planting in winter months when availability of natural food is limited.
+Deer cause damage throughout the year but the most severe damage occurs on strawberry plants in the fall before mulch is applied and on any small fruit planting in winter months when availability of natural food is limited.
 Feeding on canes and dormant buds may lead to stunted or distorted growth and lower fruit production.
 When severe, it can reduce plant vigor and even cause death.
 During the spring and summer, deer may feed on new growth and eat ripening fruit.
 There are a variety of options that can be considered for damage control including hunting/shooting, repellents, and fencing.
-Repellents should be applied at the first sign of damage and are most effective when integrated into a damage control program that includes fencing, hunting and several types of repellents.
+Repellents should be applied at the first sign of damage and are most effective when integrated into a damage control program that includes fencing, hunting, and several types of repellents.
 Milorganite, a slow release organic fertilizer (6-2-0) produced from human sewage has worked as a repellent for some growers.
 Fencing deer out of the field is the most effective way to reduce damage when deer density is high.
-A conventional 8-foot woven wire fence, an electric fence or a combination of the two effectively keeps deer by forming a barrier around the field.
-The addition of a line of blue baling twine, at the top of the 8-foot fence, has increased success.
-Though not inexpensive, fencing is effective, long lasting and requires little maintenance.
+A conventional 8-foot woven wire fence, an electric fence, or a combination of the two effectively keeps deer out by forming a barrier around the field.
+The addition of a line of blue baling twine at the top of the 8-foot fence has increased success.
+Though not inexpensive, fencing is effective, long-lasting, and requires little maintenance.

 The best success with drip irrigation comes with setting up a plan and working closely with your drip tape supplier.
 Our supplier does a farm visit reviewing the layout of field and our needs with us.
 Tips on items to review with your supplier: